- Several years since I first dreamed of writing script or code for a living

 Really, I didn’t have to look hard for interesting job opportunities after graduating, and I still don’t – Code Fellows continues to send job leads to alumni, and my LinkedIn profile gets so much email I’m kind of afraid to look in that inbox.

 The First Calls

-The first couple weeks after my September 26th graduation were really quiet (which was good, I don’t think too many people want to go straight from the Accelerator to a full time job) and then I started getting calls and emails from employers in late October and early November.
+The first couple weeks after my September 26th graduation were really quiet (which was good, the Accelerator was intense and having a little time “off” was beneficial) and then I started getting calls and emails from employers in late October and early November.